johanfrisk/Python_at_web/README.md

-# Python_at_web
+# Some bits and bobs for scraping
-my collection of resources for connecting Python to web
+My collection of resources for connecting Python to the web.